 He might have been able to forgive the long timescales if this PMO was managing projects committed to the construction of battleships or the next generation of an interstate highway system.

-“I realise these would take years to plan and implement,” he says.
+“I realize these would take years to plan and implement,” he says.
 “But this PMO was managing software applications, both in development and in operation.
 So, why is it these projects never ended and never seemed to deliver anything of value?
 Why is it they just wouldn’t die?
 It is because, of course, these were zombie projects.”

 Faced with a set of projects that were simply taking up space, Derek had to make a choice.